-Condition/context: The Department included in year-end accruals an expense related to a WyoLink project relating to services for the subsequent fiscal year which was improperly expensed in the current fiscal year under U.S. GAAP.
-As a result, an adjusting journal entry was proposed and recorded within the Department's Statewide Communication System Fund to decrease accounts payable and the corresponding expense by \$2,992,903.
+Condition/context: The Department included in expenditures an expense relating to services for fiscal year 2025, resulting in an overstatement of expenditures in fiscal year 2024 and the absence of an offsetting prepaid in the current year under U.S. GAAP.
+As a result, an adjusting entry was proposed and recorded within the Department's Statewide Communication System Fund to record the prepaid item and decrease the corresponding expenditures by \$3.00 million.